Who We Are

 Keep the Heritage Store in mind when shopping for unique gifts from South Dakota!

-Would you like to help preserve South Dakota history?
+Would you like to participate in "Keeping South Dakota History Alive"?
 Would you like to meet new people and make new friends?
 Donate your time and have fun!
-There are a lot of volunteer opportunities with the South Dakota Historical Society Foundation.
+There are many volunteer opportunities with the South Dakota Historical Society Foundation.
+Contact us and join the volunteer team today.

 Map to Cultural Heritage Center